GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 only available when served over **HTTPS**.
 {% endAside %}

-To prevent companies from testing an overly broad set of their own apps, only the first three declared apps defined in the web app manifest will be taken into account.
+To prevent sites from testing an overly broad set of their own apps, only the first three apps declared in the web app manifest will be taken into account.

 ## Feedback {: #feedback }